Lukaszpg/pd2-single-player-plus-launcher/README.md

 4. Install the launcher downloaded in step 3 in the `ProjectD2` folder in your Diablo 2 directory.
 6. Run `PD2 Single Player+ Launcher.exe` as Administrator.
 7. **IMPORTANT!** Click settings in the launcher in the top left corner and check the `Play with PlugY` checkbox.
 Adjust the path where do you want your single player characters and stash to be stored.
-8. **OPTIONAL** If you want to use the recommended loot filter, click "Use the recommended loot filter" checkbox.
-9. Save the settings.
+8. Save the settings.
 Click play button.
-10. Head to Akara and look for an item with Alkor's quest potion graphics.
+9. Head to Akara and look for an item with Alkor's quest potion graphics.
 If it's there, mod was installed successfully.
 GLHF!

 b) Without PlugY: